-Divinum Auxilium Academy is excited to offer a new program for high school age boys 14-18 called The Studium.
-This is a once-weekly symposium, beginning Friday, November 13, which is focused on the manly arts of history, logic, scripture and physical challenges.
-This incredible opportunity is available for just $140 a month (sibling discounts applied and scholarships available).
-Space is limited, so if you are interested and have a young man in your life that would benefit from this type of mentoring community, read more below!
+Divinum Auxilium Academy is excited to continue to offer our program for high school age boys 14-18 called The Studium.
+This is a once-weekly symposium, beginning Friday, September 17, 2021 which is focused on the manly arts of history, philosophy, scripture and physical challenges.
+This incredible opportunity is available for just $1,800 for the 2021-2022 academic year, payable in full at the beginning of the year with a 5% discount, OR $200 a month for 9 months (sibling discounts applied and scholarships available).
+Space is limited to 12 students, so if you are interested and have a young man in your life that would benefit from this type of mentoring community, read more below!

 The wisest man in the world wrote that “whoever walks with the wise becomes wise, but the companion of fools will suffer harm” (Prov.
 13:20).
 The classical tradition of education in the West has always found a continuity of companionship with the wise and erudite of past ages through the careful reading and analysis of the texts they bequeathed to us.
 Just as the Psalmist could rejoice to recognize the close companionship with his Creator which he found by reading the Creator’s Word, so we may find companionship with the great minds of antiquity through the works they left us, pursuing foundational ideas and probing the logical soundness of their composition alongside them, as it were.
 The opportunity to fully delve into the “Great Books” canon of Western civilization has had enduring appeal, but as familiarity with the context of and language of antiquity has declined over the decades, the ancient authors have tended to slip into obscurity behind the more recent literature, leaving the great wellsprings of thinkers like Aristotle and St. Augustine untapped by most students.